Bays

 Guanabara Bay Facts: Rio’s Dramatic Ocean Entrance

-Photo 1 Guanabara Bay 2 Rios coastline
+Photo 1 Guanabara Bay 2 Rios Coastline

 Guanabara Bay is a picturesque and expansive bay located in southeastern Brazil, near the city of Rio de Janeiro.
 The bay is surrounded by stunning natural landscapes, including lush green mountains and sandy beaches, making it a popular destination for tourists and locals alike.
 The bay itself is a complex and diverse ecosystem, home to a wide variety of marine life and wildlife.
 With its rich history, environmental significance, and importance to the city of Rio de Janeiro, Guanabara Bay holds a special place in the hearts of those who visit and live in the area.